Smoothness-Adaptive Contextual Bandits: Introduction

-Let $x^\ast$ denote a context at which the optimal imagery switches.
-In particular, for contexts that belong to the interval $[0,x^\ast]$ image B is the optimal imagery to display; otherwise, the optimal artwork selection is image A. In the scenario illustrated on the bottom-left part of Figure~\ref{fig-GWH}, users' behavior is smooth and changes linearly with respect to the context.
-In this case, any observation of a user's behavior, even when the context is not close to $x^\ast$, is informative and can be utilized for estimating the probability lines and the crossing point $x^\ast$.
-In contrast, the bottom-right part of Figure~\ref{fig-GWH} depicts a scenario where the probability to play each title changes more abruptly as a function of the context.
-In this case, observations with contexts that are not close to $x^\ast$ are less informative and cannot be easily utilized for estimating the crossing point~$x^\ast$.
-As a result, the second scenario requires more experimentation over the context space in order to determine optimal decision regions.
-When payoffs are not monotone or smooth functions of the contexts, optimal decisions regions might be non-convex and complex to identify, and required experimentation rates further increase.
+Let $x^\ast$ denote a covariate in which the optimal imagery switches.
+In particular, for covariates that belong to the interval $[0,x^\ast]$ the optimal imagery to display is image B; otherwise, it is image A. In the scenario illustrated on the bottom-left part of Figure~\ref{fig-GWH}, users' behavior is smooth and changes linearly with respect to the covariate.
+In this case, any observation of a user's behavior, even when the covariate is not close to $x^\ast$, is informative and can be utilized to estimate the probability lines and the crossing point $x^\ast$.
+By contrast, the bottom-right part of Figure~\ref{fig-GWH} depicts a scenario where the probability of playing each title changes more abruptly as a function of the covariate.
+In this case, observations with covariates that are not close to $x^\ast$ are less informative and cannot be easily utilized to estimate the crossing point~$x^\ast$.
+As a result, the second scenario requires more experimentation in order to determine optimal decision regions.
+When payoffs are not monotone or smooth functions of the covariates, optimal decision regions might be non-convex and complex to identify, and required experimentation rates further increase.

 Previous studies of non-parametric contextual MAB problems typically assume prior knowledge of the worst-case smoothness of payoff functions.
 A standard approach is to assume that payoff functions are $(\beta, L)$-H\"{o}lder (see Definition \ref{def-holder-class}) for some \textit{known} parameters $\beta$ and $L$, and develop policies that are predicated on this assumption.
-For example, \citet{rigollet2010nonparametric} and \citet{perchet2013multi} develop minimax rate-optimal algorithms when payoff functions are assumed to be Lipschitz or ``rougher" (that is, when $0 < \beta \leq 1$); more recently, \citet*{hu2019smooth} extended this analysis to the ``smoother'' case (where $\beta > 1$).
+For example, \citet{rigollet2010nonparametric} and \citet{perchet2013multi} develop minimax rate-optimal algorithms when payoff functions are assumed to be Lipschitz or ``rougher" (that is, when $0 < \beta \leq 1$); more recently, \citet*{hu2019smooth} extends this analysis to the ``smoother'' case (where $\beta > 1$).